 Wrong!
 First, velocity, not mass, is the key absolute for defeating armor.
 Raw speed.
 That’s why the 5.56mm and similar rounds are so dang tough to halt.

 Second, you must never, ever make the mistake of assuming equivalency in threat protection, i.e. because my armor works against this, it will also work against this.
 That is one of the worst mistakes you can make.

 To get 5.56mm protection, a manufacturer must make their plate to “special threat” standards.
 This is explicitly not an NIJ standard, which seems damned odd since the 5.56mm is one of the most common rifle rounds encountered around the world.

 At any rate, a special threat rating can meet and exceed any given NIJ standard.
-In short, the only way to truly know what a given model of armor will handle is to have it laboratory tested and hope like hell the manufacturer’s quality control practices are stringent.
+In short, the only way to truly know what a given model of armor will handle is to have it laboratory tested and hope the manufacturer’s quality control practices are stringent.

 Consider NIJ ratings as a baseline watermark for protection, but it is up to you to determine exactly what your armor can withstand!

 That brings us to the subject of this article.
 AR500 Armor, the Arizona based manufacturer of both hard and soft armor solutions has gained a significant market share, and no small amount of notoriety, for producing hardened steel alloy armor plates in a variety of ratings and cuts.